arctop/unity-socket-client-example/README.md

-# Neuos™ Stream Client
+# Arctop Stream Client

-This project is an example of using the Neuos SDK stream server inside Unity3D.
+This project is an example of using the Arctop Stream server inside Unity3D.

 # Prerequistes

-- Neuos Central installed on the device and the user has calibrated.
+- Arctop app installed on the device and the user has calibrated.

 - Both the device running your Unity app and the android device running need to be connected to the same LAN.

 - A client must have an API key to be able and connect to a running server.

-- You should review the resrouces listed below to get a better understanding of the Neuos platform and SDK.
+- You should review the resrouces listed below to get a better understanding of the Arctop platform and SDK.

 - The code files contain complete documentation, please be sure to read through those.